ssocolow/ssocolow.github.io/index.md

 In my free time I like to exercise - preferably with friends and outdoors.
 In high school I ran cross-country and swam; in college (at Williams and at Oxford) I'm rowing.
 I also like to stretch and improve my mobility.
 My interests in Japan have led me to live in Ishikawa-ken ([PII](https://pii.princeton.edu/)) and Tokyo (internship), as well as teach a seminar on the Philosophy of AI to Japanese high schools students ([KSS](https://atelieryume.co/projects/kss/)) and be a delegate to the 76th Japan-America Student Conference ([JASC](https://iscdc.org/jasc/)).

-I'm not sure where my life will take me, and I'm a bit stressed about that.
+I'm not sure where my life will take me, but I know that not all who wander are lost.
 Right now I think I want to build helpful technology and work with a great team.

 This blog is whatever I want it to be - just like my [youtube channel](https://www.youtube.com/channel/UCDJA92YqaUXo_2dlJkkLp4g).
 Thanks to [Jake Tae](https://jaketae.github.io/) for the design!
 My writing will contain seemingly random ideas, projects, people, cultures, sports, anything.
 Enjoy!